mayu-live/framework/lib/mayu/runtime/vnodes/README.md

   - No `patch(...)` delegation method on Base; patch emission is explicit.

 - Structure
-  - vnodes2 provides new base and child classes mirroring vnodes/, but rewritten to fit the new engine + patcher design.
+  - vnodes provides new base and child classes mirroring vnodes/, but rewritten to fit the new engine + patcher design.

 ## Implemented so far

-- Base vnodes2 structure with stubs in `lib/mayu/runtime/vnodes2/`.
+- Base vnodes structure with stubs in `lib/mayu/runtime/vnodes/`.
 - VNode constructors now build child trees immediately (no implicit start).
 - `write_html(out)` implemented for elements, text, comments, components, children, custom elements, and document.